Rahman-Motiur/TAV/README.md

 # TAV
-Text Assisted Vision Model for Medical Image Segmentation
+Text Assisted Vision Model for Medical Image Segmentation.
+The code will be uploaded here very soon.